 Detecting the Quagga and Zebra mussel with aquatic robots

-The U.S. Fish and Wildlife Service continues funding the project to detect the invasive Quagga and Zebra mussels – mussels that accumulate toxins as they filter water, which can be harmful to humans, birds, and dogs.
+The U.S. Fish and Wildlife Service continues funding a project to detect the invasive Quagga and Zebra mussels – mussels that accumulate toxins as they filter water, which can be harmful to humans, birds, and dogs.

 FAQ – Aquatic robots